justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 **[Click Here to view my Portfolio Repository with all Project Folders](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/tree/main)**

-There is currently only 1 project, but this repo is intended to be updated with multiple projects.
+There is currently one project, but this repo is intended to be updated with multiple projects.

 # [Project 1: Home Credit Default Analysis - Kaggle Project for MSBA Capstone](https://github.com/justinhamilton125/Justin_Hamilton_Portfolio/tree/main/Project%201:%20Home%20Credit%20Default%20Model%20Files)